-Address soil erosion and soil quality concerns (page 46 of County Water Plan) by implementing the soil loss ordinance as directed by Minnesota Stature 103F.400.
+Address soil erosion and soil quality concerns as identified in priority areas of One Watershed, One Plan planning areas by implementing the soil loss ordinance as directed by Minnesota Stature 103F.400.

 - 1. Inform landowners, producers, partners, and citizen of the ordinance. - 2.
 Field complaints and work with BWSR as identified in the Statute. - 3.
 Assist landowners to become compliant and inform them of technical and financial assistance opportunities.